Ashikurrahaman287/Ashikurrahaman287/README.md

 - 💞️ I’m looking to collaborate on ...Business Development,Business Management
 - 📫 How to reach me ...
 Ashik@spudblocks.com
 - 😄 Pronouns: ...Ashik( I am a Man & Muslim)
 - ⚡ Fun fact: ...
-I love Gym and Travel!
+I love History Books ,Gym and Travel!

 <!---
 Ashikurrahaman287/Ashikurrahaman287 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.